sudheeshe/RFM_Customer_Segmentation/README.md

 We want to segment our customers to help the marketing department to give personalized offers or rewards based on the customer segments.
-Therefore we will save our time and money for marketing and customers can also get benefitial.
+Therefore, we will save our time and money for marketing and customers can also get beneficial.

 [Data understanding](https://linktodocumentation)